magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_gallery_mg.md

 ## Initialize magnifier {#magnifier_init}

+The magnifier widged is initialized as described in [JavaScript initialization]({{site.gdeurl}}javascript-dev-guide/javascript/js_init.html#init_phtml).

-When initializing Gallery Widget on HTML element, Magnifier initialization is also available.
-Following is the example of Gallery initialization with Magnifier:
+When initializing the gallery Widget on an HTML element, magnifier initialization is also available.
+Following is the example of gallery initialization with magnifier:

-Gallery initialization with Magnifier
+{%highlight js%}
 <script type="text/x-magento-init">
     "<element_selector>": {
          "mage/gallery/gallery": {